NitinGodi/Capstone/README.md

 This will download the data, Glove file for word embeddings, and pretrained models of Naive-Bayes, LSTM, and ROBERTA

-### Note: GPU with memory of at least 8 GB is required to run the python files.

 ## Training Model
 Pretrained models are already available.
 If you still need to train the models then follows these steps.